 Please submit 2-3 pages prose (as per below) for 1-2 feature projects that you are keen to develop through the Cineplex Entertainment Film Program.Include the following: genre, logline, synopsis, stage of development, descriptions of principal characters/basic story, development/funding history (if applicable), key creatives attached to the project (if applicable) and a brief outline of your next steps.

 Please also indicate if your feature is based on source material (play, short story, short film etc.).Only projects with option agreements will be taken into development during the program.
 Proof of option is required for all features based on source material.

 Project Slate:This can include Film, TV, documentary and/or web projects.
 For each project include: a short synopsis (3-5 sentences), brief summary of development history/funding, and a brief outline of your next steps.
 Only include projects that you are committed to developing creatively.

 2 Letters of Reference: From anyone who is familiar with your producing ability.
 The letters should emphasize your proven commitment to your craft and be addressed to the ‘Producers’ Lab Selection Committee.’
 These can be uploaded with the application, or emailed by the referee to email@example.com.

 A selection committee comprised of industry professionals and key program staff is assembled and short-lists applicants for interviews.

-Interviews usually take place in March and April, and decisions are made by the first week in May.
+Interviews usually take place in TBD and TBD, and decisions are made by TBD.
 These are approximate dates, as scheduling depends on the availability of the selection committee.

 The interview is a conversation with the filmmaker about his or her work and who they are, and is intended to assist the committee in determining which candidates will best contribute to and benefit from the program’s design.
 Prior to the interview we will put you in touch with a recent alumnus or alumna to answer any questions you have about the program, expectations, and design.